 Farmland investments offered on the platform are managed by a combination of AcreTrader’s staff and several leading land management companies that they partner with.
 That means your investment will have professional management, even if you know nothing at all about farming.

-FarmTogether doesn’t disclose fees on the website.
-You must be a registered user to have access to that information.
-However, deals are typically structured to include an upfront fee, as well as an annual management fee.
+You must be a registered user to see FarmTopgether’s fee structure, which varies per deal.
+However, it is free to create an account.
+Deals are typically structured to include a one-time fee, a project basis fee, and an annual management fee.
 The company indicates it uses best practices to keep its fees on the low end of the industry scale.

 Pros: